estr3llas/exedroper/README.md

 stub_name = the file that the victim will receive (dont forget, the stub will drop a random 8 char .exe filename)

 # Important
+Dont forget to change the KEY variable. <br />
 This tool is for educational purpose only.
 Dont use it to hurt other peoples.
 Be kind.